5 reasons to pursue higher education in the Mile High City

 This is no myth: Denver gets more than 300 days of sunshine a year.
 While the mountains get plenty of snow, that’s not so much the case in Denver, where winters are fairly mild and any snow we do get melts quickly.
 Living here offers the best of both worlds.

-According to U.S. census data and as highlighted in The New York Times, Denver’s population of the young and educated has risen 47 percent since 2000.
+According to U.S. World & News report, Denver is the second most desirable place in the nation to live.
+Considering its weather, job market and livability Denver is a happening place to be.
 Companies here are interested in hiring young people, and Denverites in general are welcoming and open.
 Why not use your college years to build connections?

 The Great Outdoors